MauricioRobayo/web-agency-landing-page/README.md

 # Web Agency Landing Page

-This is a HTML+CSS front-end challenge that takes a dribbble concept website design: https://dribbble.com/shots/9587077-Web-Agency.
+This is a HTML+CSS front-end challenge from a dribbble concept website design: https://dribbble.com/shots/9587077-Web-Agency.

 The images were replaced to use free images.